KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Colors-Article.md

 ## Color Extensions

-KeyboardKit has additional colors that aim to match native iOS system colors, for instance ``SwiftUI/Color/keyboardBackground``.
+KeyboardKit defines additional colors that aim to match native iOS system colors, like ``SwiftUI/Color/keyboardBackground``.
 See ``SwiftUI/Color`` for a full list of additional colors that are provided by the library.

 Colors without the **ForDarkAppearance** name suffix support both light & dark mode, while colors with the suffix are meant to be used for dark appearance keyboards in light mode.

-KeyboardKit also has contextual color functions that take a ``KeyboardContext``, for instance ``SwiftUI/Color/keyboardBackground(for:)`` and base the color on the context.
-It's recommended to use these functions instead of the raw color values.
+KeyboardKit also has contextual color functions that take a ``KeyboardContext``, for instance ``SwiftUI/Color/keyboardBackground(for:)`` and base the result on the context.
+Use these functions instead of the raw color values whenever possible.